Skip to content

 It is worth noting that the two trades are not mutually exclusive.
 Some tradespeople hold qualifications in both, and the overlap is growing.

 If you are drawn to both trades, consider starting with one and adding the other over time.
-Most professionals find it more practical to become fully qualified in one trade first before branching out.
+Our guide to whether electrician is a good career covers why most professionals find it more practical to become fully qualified in one trade first before branching out.

 Browse our City & Guilds accredited courses and take the next step in your electrical career.